-Before you start to configure your printer for use on a Local Area Network (LAN), you will need some basic information which will enable you to establish the network configuration for your printer.
-Zebra Setup Utilities (ZSU) provides a quick and easy way to configure your printers for a variety of purposes, including setting them up for wireless communications either on a Local Area Network (LAN) or using the international BluetoothTM communications standard.
+Before you start to configure your printer for use on a Local Area Network (LAN), you will need some basic information that will enable you to establish the network configuration for your printer.
+Zebra Setup Utilities (ZSU) provides a quick and easy way to configure your printers for a variety of purposes, including setting them up for wireless communications either on a LAN or using the international Bluetooth[TM] communications standard.

-Once ZSU has been downloaded to your computer, attach the USB cable to the printer and computer as shown in Figure 6.
+Download and install ZSU on your computer.
+Then attach the USB cable to the printer and computer as shown in Figure 6.
 Refer to Wireless Configuration Guide (p/n P1048352-001) to follow the steps necessary for setting up and configuring your printer via ZSU.